 The best theories often come from combining different but complementary approaches.
 Our subject matter—partnering cognitive science with economics—raises important issues in how markets can and should operate, and how our understanding of mentality (in all its forms) relates to market activity.
 It also aims to help answer age-old questions such as the relationship between the realm of ideas and the physical world.

-Support
+Collaboration and Support

 For more information contact: marketmind@ed.ac.uk